The Las Vegas Strip

 How It Compares to Other Vegas Shows

-Compared to Carrot Top, Tape Face is much quieter and more restrained.
-While Carrot Top relies on rapid-fire jokes and high-energy delivery, Tape Face builds humor through silence, timing, and visual gags.
+Compared to Carrot Top, Tape Face is much quieter, stranger, and more restrained.
+While Carrot Top relies on rapid-fire jokes, prop comedy, broad laughs, and high-energy delivery, Tape Face builds humor through silence, timing, visual gags, awkward pauses, and physical comedy.
+If you are choosing between the two, see our full Carrot Top vs Tape Face comparison.

 Compared to Brad Garrett’s Comedy Club and Jimmy Kimmel’s Comedy Club, which both feature traditional stand-up with multiple comedians, Tape Face removes dialogue almost entirely and focuses on physical performance and audience reactions.

 Choose Tape Face if you want a slower, more unconventional comedy experience built around visual humor and timing.
-Choose Carrot Top if you want a high-energy, fast-paced comedy show with constant jokes.
+Choose Carrot Top if you want a high-energy, fast-paced comedy show with constant jokes and prop comedy.
+Choose Piff the Magic Dragon if you want dry comedy mixed with magic and audience interaction.
 Choose a traditional comedy club like Brad Garrett’s or Jimmy Kimmel’s if you prefer spoken stand-up with multiple comedians and a more familiar format.

 If you’re comparing comedy shows during your trip, our guide to the Best Shows in Las Vegas highlights several of the most popular productions currently running on the Strip.